RULES & REGULATIONS - The COMPETITION

 *Re-dances due to technical difficulties will ALWAYS be allowed

-DISCIPLINES - THE COMPETITION
+DISCIPLINES - The COMPETITION

 CLASSICAL BALLET- a routine incorporating classical ballet movements and music.
 No acro tricks permitted.

 CLASSICAL POINTE- a routine incorporating classical movements and music.
-Pointe shoes must be worn and all dancers must be 12+.
+Pointe shoes must be worn, and all dancers must be 12+.
 No acro tricks permitted.

-CHARACTER BALLET- a routine incorporating classical ballet movements that clearly demonstrates a demi character theme involving a storyline or fully characterized number.
-No acro tricks permitted.
+CHARACTER BALLET- a routine incorporating classical ballet movements that demonstrates a demi-character theme involving a storyline or fully characterized number.

-CHARACTER POINTE- a routine incorporating classical ballet movements that clearly demonstrates a demi character theme involving a storyline or fully characterized number.
-Pointe shoes must be worn and all dancers must be 12+.
-No acro tricks permitted.
+CHARACTER POINTÉ- a routine incorporating classical ballet movements that demonstrates a demi-character theme involving a storyline or fully characterized number.
+Pointe shoes must be worn, and all dancers must be 12+.

-CONTEMPORARY BALLET- a routine that incorporates ballet technique however is not limited to solely classical movements or music.
-No acro tricks permitted.
+CONTEMPORARY BALLET- a routine that incorporates ballet technique, however, is not limited to solely classical movements or music.

-MODERN – a routine based on modern techniques such as Graham, Horton, or Limon.
+MODERN- a routine based on modern techniques such as Graham, Horton, or Limon.

 LYRICAL- a routine that interprets song lyrics and displays emotion along with fluid movement.